+- 9.1.
 We recognise that children are capable of abusing other children.
-Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up", as this can lead to a culture of unacceptable behaviours and an unsafe environment for pupils.
+Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up", as this can lead to a culture of unacceptable behaviours and an unsafe environment for pupils. - 9.2.
 We also recognise the gendered nature of child-on-child abuse.
-However, all child-on-child abuse is unacceptable and will be taken seriously.

-Most cases of pupils causing harm to other pupils will be dealt with under our school's behaviour policy, but this child protection and safeguarding policy will apply to any allegations that raise safeguarding concerns.
-This might include where the alleged behaviour:
+However, all child-on-child abuse is unacceptable and will be taken seriously. - 9.3.
+Most cases of pupils causing harm to other pupils will be dealt with under the Trust wide Behaviour Policy, but this child protection and safeguarding policy will apply to any allegations that raise safeguarding concerns.
+This might include where the alleged behaviour: - Is serious, and potentially a criminal offence - Could put pupils in the school/academy at risk - Is violent

-- Is serious, and potentially a criminal offence - Could put pupils in the school at risk - Is violent - Involves pupils being forced to use drugs or alcohol - Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, upskirting or sexually inappropriate pictures or videos (including the sharing of nudes and seminudes)
+- Involves pupils being forced to use drugs or alcohol - Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, upskirting or sexually inappropriate pictures or videos (including the sharing of nudes and semi-nudes) - 9.4.
 See Appendix 4 for more information about child-on-child abuse.

+9.5.
 Procedures for dealing with allegations of child-on-child abuse

-If a pupil makes an allegation of abuse against another pupil:

-- You must record the allegation and tell the DSL, but do not investigate it - The DSL will contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence - The DSL will put a risk assessment and support plan into place for all children involved (including the victim(s), the child(ren) against whom the allegation has been made and any others affected) with a named person they can talk to if needed.
-This will include considering school transport as a potentially vulnerable place for a victim or alleged perpetrator(s) - The DSL will contact the children and adolescent mental health services (CAMHS), if appropriate
+- 9.5.1.
+If a pupil makes an allegation of abuse against another pupil: - You must record the allegation and tell the DSL, but do not investigate it - The DSL will contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence - The DSL will put a risk assessment and support plan into place for all children involved (including the victim(s), the child(ren) against whom the allegation has been made and any others affected) with a named person they can talk to if needed.
+This will include considering school transport as a potentially vulnerable place for a victim or alleged perpetrator(s) - The DSL will contact the children and adolescent mental health services (CAMHS), if appropriate - 9.5.2.
 If the incident is a criminal offence and there are delays in the criminal process, the DSL will work closely with the police (and other agencies as required) while protecting children and/or taking any disciplinary measures against the alleged perpetrator.
-We will ask the police if we have any questions about the investigation.
+We will ask the police if we have any questions about the investigation. - 9.5.3.
 All incidents or concerns regarding child on child abuse will be recorded on CPOMS.

+9.6.
 Creating a supportive environment in school and minimising the risk of child-on-child abuse